407-610-2417

 2. Google Search Console: Stay on top of your website’s search performance with data on clicks, impressions, and keyword rankings.
 Identify and fix crawl or indexing issues that could hurt your visibility.

-3. Ahrefs: Find keywords with the best potential, track rankings, explore content ideas and analyze your competition.
+3. Ahrefs: Find keywords with the best potential, track rankings, explore content ideas, analyze your competition, and monitor mentions in LLMs.

-4. LinkChecker.pro: Monitor your backlinks and keep track of changes over time.
+4. LinkChecker.pro: Check your backlinks and keep track of changes over time.
 You can also identify any harmful links with this tool.

-5. SurferSEO: Optimize your content to rank higher on Google.
-The tool is not free but works great for speeding up creation of SEO-optimized copy.
+5. Surfer: Optimize your content to rank higher on Google.
+The tool is not free, but it works great for speeding up the creation of optimized copy.

 Common SaaS SEO Mistakes to Avoid

-• Skipping target audience research: If you don’t know who your customers are, and what are their pain points and motivation, then your content and SEO campaign won’t be effective.
+• Skipping target audience research: If you don’t know who your customers are and what their pain points and motivations might be, then your content and SEO campaign won’t be effective.

 • Neglecting on-page optimization: Elements like titles, meta descriptions, headers, and URLs are small but mighty.
 Ignoring them can make it harder for people to find your site.